-The Resident Assistant fosters community within the residence halls by providing both educational and social opportunities.
-The RA participates in on-call duty rotation; conducts policy education and enforcement; reports and documents all incidents; manages check-ins and check-outs; and completes administrative tasks in addition to other responsibilities.
+We employ three different student leadership positions which play a vital in the daily operations of the residence halls.
+Though different in job expectations, the Resident Assistants (RA’s), Senior Desk Attendants (SDA’s) and Social Media Coordinators (SMC’s) all foster community within the residence halls by providing both educational and social opportunities.
+Each student staff member participates in on-call duty rotation; conducts policy education and enforcement; reports and documents all incidents; manages check-ins and check-outs; and completes administrative tasks in addition to other responsibilities.

-The benefits of being a Resident Assistant are invaluable.
+The benefits of working with the Office of Residential Life & Housing are invaluable.
 You will develop skills and abilities (e.g., active listening, community building and crisis management) that will aid you throughout your college experience and career choice.
 Additional benefits include, but are not limited to:

-- A housing waiver (Free Housing= a housing waiver of $6,000 per semester which covers the cost of fall and spring housing) and Meal Plan (exact plan TBA) provided.
+- A housing waiver ($6,000 per semester which covers the cost of fall and spring housing) and Meal Plan (exact plan TBA) provided.

 - Building positive relationships with colleagues and residents.

 - Working closely with a team.

 - The opportunity to network with college administrators and outside organizations.

 Residential Life Student Staff Selection Frequently Asked Questions

 What are the basic requirements to apply?

 - Must be an undergraduate student with a 3.0 GPA